 chaired by Michael Cross, Head of Foreign Exchange Division, is a forum for banks and brokers to discuss broad foreign exchange market issues.
 It helped facilitate the production of a market Code for Non-Investment Products in cooperation with the MMLG and the London Bullion Market Association.

 |Securities Lending and Repo Committee Minutes|

-chaired by Chris Salmon, Head of Sterling Markets Division, provides an opportunity for practitioners and the authorities to discuss structural (including legal) developments in London-based securities lending and repo markets.
+chaired by Andrew Hauser, Head of Sterling Markets Division, provides an opportunity for practitioners and the authorities to discuss structural (including legal) developments in London-based securities lending and repo markets.